 Cram Packets.
 Great summaries of all the key material.
-Great for your final exam review.
+These PDF notes are great for your final exam review.

 Stearns Chapter Notes.
-Mr. Burnett’s World History site has all the chapter outlines for the World Civilizations textbook.
+Mr. Burnett’s World History site has AP World History outlines for the World Civilizations textbook (Microsoft Word format).

 How to Nail the DBQ.
 This slideshare presentation by Scott Keatley is fantastic.
-It provides a very strategic way to approach your essay and gives you tactics to succeed even if you don’t know much about world history.
+It provides a very strategic way to approach your AP World History DBQ, and gives you tactics to succeed even if you don’t know much about world history.

 Essay Writer’s Handbook.
 This free AP World History essay writing guide from McGraw Hill is first rate.
 Covers the DBQ, the Continuity and Change Over Time essay, and the Comparative essay.
 Twelve pages with tips, strategies, thesis advice, and much more!

 Ultimate APWH Set.
 Unbelievably large set of flash cards.
 A grand total of 1,748 terms!

 AP World History Review.
 Another great set of flashcards to review.
 This one has 1,004 cards.

 Varsity Tutors.
 Another enormous set of free AP World History flashcards.
 1,759 total!